Taiwan Sugar Railways

 The Taiwan Sugar Railways is a industrial railway operated by the Taiwan Sugar Corporation.
 The railway was primarily used in the production of sugar by transporting sugarcane to mills, but 41 lines also provided passenger service.

-After the Second World War the network reached its peak of 3000 km, of which 675 km were for passengers.
+After the Second World War, the network reached its peak length of 3000 km, of which 675 km were for passengers.

 From 1950 approximately 275 km were added: "The North-South Parallel Preparatory Line".
 This connected all sugar factories.

 However, this was quickly shortened after a natural disaster, and increasingly after each disaster.
 The last part closed in 1998.
 The only line still used to carry sugarcane today is the Magongcuo Line in Huwei, Yunlin, though five other lines are partly preserved as heritage railways.